Requesting Information and Application for Admission

 California resident transfer applicants with fewer than 60 semester or 90 quarter units must:

-- Have completed, with a grade of C- or better, a course in written communication and a course in mathematics or quantitative reasoning at a level satisfying CSU General Education Breadth Area A2 and B4 requirement, respectively;
+Have completed, with a grade of C- or higher, a course in written communication and a course in mathematics or quantitative reasoning at a level satisfying CSU General Education Breadth Area A2 and B4 requirement, respectively;

 Transfer Based on Current Admission Criteria